 Q. Why don`t our reloads come with igniters or motor starters?

-A. Because the BATFE won`t let us without a lot of extra paper work.
-We`d rather direct you to a company like Quickburst that makes high quality "HOT" motor starters that will light any of our reloads with ease.
+A. Because the alphabet agencies won`t let us without a lot of extra time, money and paper work.
+We`d rather direct you to a company who has made that investment like Quickburst, who makes high quality, "HOT" motor starters that will light any of our reloads with ease.
 Tell David we sent you! http://quickburst.net/qb/

 Q. What is an EX or Experimental motor and how is it different than a Commercial motor or product?

 A. Everything we produce can be used experimentally in all sorts of different motor combinations by our customers.
 These are Experimental or EX motors.
 When a hardware product is labeled as "Experimental" it simply means the item is not used in combination with any reload certified for hobby use.
 Experimental products can still be used in the hobby but are not intended for use with a certified reload.
 Hardware products associated with hobby certified reloads are considered Commercial or standard products.
 These are the hardware products our dealers carry in order to service our hobby certified reloads.

 Q. Other manufacturers sell 75 mm motors and yet Loki has 76 mm motors.
 Are they the same?
 Will they fit my rocket?